Goldenrod Benefits: The Bee’s Knees for Allergies, Sinus Infections, and Urinary Tract Infections

-Medicinal Uses: Much of what we know about goldenrod’s medicinal uses comes from Native American peoples, who traditionally used various goldenrod species for a number of ailments, both topically and internally.
+Medicinal Uses: Much of what we know about goldenrod’s medicinal uses comes from Native American peoples, who traditionally use various goldenrod species for a number of ailments, both topically and internally.
 Goldenrod is an important dermatological aid for sores, infections, toothache, burns, and wounds.
 Internally, it is used for a number of urinary, respiratory, and digestive ailments.
 The medicinal use by over a dozen Native groups for close to twenty species of goldenrod has been documented, with overlapping usage between species.8 It is likely that even more species are used, considering the plant’s versatility and widespread distribution.
 Interestingly, many tribes use the root medicinally—a use not shared by most contemporary Western herbalists.

 Although any species of goldenrod can be employed medicinally, aroma, taste, and medicinal qualities vary between species.
 The overarching uses are similar, but it’s up to you to discover their individual nuances and develop a personal relationship with the species you grow or forage.
 Some species are more pleasant as a beverage tea, and some are more astringent.
-The latter group will be more serviceable internally to slow diarrhea and topically to disinfect, treat burns, and slow bleeding.
+The latter group will be more serviceable internally to slow diarrhea and topically to disinfect, relieve burns, and slow bleeding.

-Internally, many species of goldenrod have been used to treat diarrhea—likely because of the tannins and antimicrobial and anti-inflammatory actions.
-Matthew Wood writes about the plant, “Solidago is bitter, warm, and pungent, a combination ideally suited for use as a carminative—that is, for stimulating and increasing digestion.”10
+Goldenrod as a Digestive Remedy: Internally, many species of goldenrod have been used to quell diarrhea—likely because of their tannins and antimicrobial and anti-inflammatory actions.
+Solidago species are typically bitter, warming, and pungent, which makes them useful carminative herbs for stimulating and improving digestion.

-Other: Freshly picked goldenrod flowers lend a cheery splash of gold to bouquets, and the dried flowers are absolutely lovely in wreaths and everlasting bouquets.
+Other Goldenrod Uses: Freshly picked goldenrod flowers lend a cheery splash of gold to bouquets, and the dried flowers are absolutely lovely in wreaths and everlasting bouquets.
 Pick the flowers before they are fully open to retain the golden hue.
 When I was pregnant with my daughter, my hormones enchanted me: I became obsessed with growing and arranging dried flowers.
 Dried goldenrod and sweet Annie (Artemisia annua) were my favorite fillers for wreaths.
 The blooms are used to dye silk and wool, lending a golden to olive-green color, depending on the type of mordant employed.

 Graceful, tossing plume of glowing gold,